Dddatt/webgl-tutorial/tutorial.md

 @ Credits to glMatrix
 ```
 To apply transformations, you can directly perform a transformation on a matrix, or multiply a matrix with another matrix with the the transformations already in place.<br><br>Often, it's best to reduce matrix operations for performance, by computing them once with JS, and then uniforming them to the GPU.
 The technique of directly applying transformations on a single matrix is favored.
+It is done by manually optimizing and simplifying the process of creating an alternate matrix with the transformations and multiplying.
 This means that matrix multiplication may be used less often or not at all.<br><br>Here are ways to transform 3x3 matrices:
 ```
 function translate3x3Mat(out, a, x, y) {